 Workforce intelligence was developed to help cut through the noise of multiple spreadsheet systems filled with data.
 Making construction operations more effective means not only consolidating relevant data, but also displaying the results of analysis in clear, concise reports and dashboards.
 Operations teams can then leverage this information to create an efficient and effective workforce strategy for their entire project pipeline.

 Accurately forecasting workforce needs into the coming months and years can be extremely difficult when dealing with spreadsheets or basic scheduling applications.
 As construction becomes fluid and dates get shifted, future projects are inevitably impacted.

-On the other hand, accurate forecasting data and insight into workforce utilization rates also helps to identify team members that are underallocated and potentially costing you money.
+On the other hand, accurate forecasting data and insight into workforce utilization rates also help to identify team members that are under-allocated and potentially cost you money.